 Add payment methods and configure the terminal and payment features that you want to use.
-Our POS Support Team will help you with any features that you can't fully configure yourself.
+Our Support Team will help you with any features that you can't fully configure yourself.

 Assign the live terminals to a store.
 This makes it easier to start using terminals when you receive them.
 You can assign terminals from your Customer Area or using our Terminal Management API.